HlustikP/Imagy/README.md

 Image conversion and manipulation library with node binding

+## Features
+### Supported Image Formats:
+- In all directions: BMP, PNG, JPEG, WEBP
+- In one direction only: GIF -> animated WEBP
+### Image Manipulation:
+- Resizing (unanimated images only)

+Imagy is a library that uses a mixture of existing libraries (Boost::GIL, libpng, libjpeg, libwebp) and self-built decoders to provide an easy-to-use library interface for image conversion and manipulation.
+All images are internally stored as a (decoded) pixel array to allow fast operations on the data.
+De- and encoding are only ever done upon FileIO.

+Additionally, the en- and decoding routines for animated images makes use of multithreading to speed up the process.

 ## Usage
 This library comes with pre-built binaries.
 You can install the package with
 ```